As a commonwealth country, Kenya’s legal system descends from English common law.

 Limited Liability Partnership

 The Limited Liability Partnership Act, 2011 provides for the formation of a limited liability partnership (LLP), which is a body corporate with a legal personality separate from that of its partners.

 A partner is not personally liable for the partnership’s obligations other than as a result of a wrongful act or omission by that partner.
 In addition, a partner is not liable for the wrongful act or omission of another partner.

 An LLP may be governed by a partnership agreement/deed; in the absence of such a deed, the default provisions set out in the First Schedule to the Act will govern the partnership.

 An LLP must have at least one manager, who must be resident in Kenya.
 Where the manager is a juristic person, the LLP must appoint another manager who is a natural person.

 The minimum number of persons required for the formation of an LLP is two, but there is no maximum.

-The incorporation process of a company and an LLP both require prescribed documents to be filed with, and a fee paid to, the Companies Registry.
-The Companies Registry will then proceed to issue a certificate of incorporation and the Company or LLP will appear in the companies register, which is publicly maintained by the Companies Registry.
+The incorporation processes for a company and an LLP both require prescribed documents to be filed with the Companies Registry, and a fee to be paid thereto.
+The Companies Registry will then proceed to issue a certificate of incorporation and the company or LLP will appear in the companies register, which is publicly maintained by the Companies Registry.